 We need a "workspace" for the mobile-first enterprise.

 Many have tried solving this problem multiple ways in the last five years.
 The first attempt was to take a known workspace - Windows OS - and virtualize it using Virtual Desktop Infrastructure (VDI) in the data center, thereby delivering a consistent Windows workspace experience on all devices.
 VDI seemed like the perfect solution, except users did not like a Windows desktop experience on their mobile devices, and IT did not like the high total cost of ownership and operational complexity.
-Read more details on why VDI is a niche solution.
+You can read more about how to shed complex infrastructure and get the "D" in VDI back.

 The second attempt was to treat the OS on the device (iOS or Android) as the workspace.
 IT would use MDM to control the device.
 But MDM did not solve two problems: